15 Examples of impeccable UI design (+ your UI design checklist)

 User testing—a crucial step in your design process

-Now that you’re ready to create your design project, following industry-standard UI design principles as part of your process, there’s one more step you should never skip—user testing.
+Now you’re adequately inspired to create your design project, following industry-standard UI design principles as part of your process, there’s one more step you should never skip—user testing.

 How do you know your user interface is actually usable?
-Or, if your users are having a hard time finding what they need?
-The only way to find out is by user testing at every stage of the UI design process.
-This will help you uncover pain points and any issues with your design, and learn more about your users’ needs.
-You can use these insights to continually iterate and design a product that’s easy to use, intuitive, and delights your users.
+Or if your users are having a hard time finding what they need?
+The only way to find out is to ask.